- Academic Policies

 Academic dishonesty is prohibited.
 The CUNY Policy on Academic Integrity defines academic dishonesty to include cheating, plagiarism, obtaining unfair advantage, and falsifying records and documents.
 Penalties for academic dishonesty include academic sanctions, such as failing or otherwise reduced grades, and/or disciplinary sanctions, including suspension or expulsion.
 The CUNY Policy on Academic Integrity requires that all faculty members report incidents of academic dishonesty.
 The school follows the procedures outlined in the CUNY Academic Integrity Policy.
 The Academic Integrity Officer for the school shall be defined as the Chief Academic Officer (CAO).
 See the Office of Academic Affairs for more information.

 In matters of grade appeals, students must first communicate with the instructor of record to attempt to resolve the matter.
 Appeals of final grades must be filed within five weeks of the grade posting.
+All decisions made by the committee are final.

 Students should contact email@example.com with any questions about the process, or to file a formal written appeal.